tjebo/eye/cran-comments.md

 - Change of terminology to "subjects/id" rather than "patients"
 - print methods for class "eyes" and "eyes_details"
 - documentation corrected and expanded in `eyes`
+- update description file with updated versions of dependencies

 Details:
 - update citation file